"No water, no life. No blue, no green." — Sylvia Earle

 Mariah Prescott, Lead Water Quality Monitor

 Mariah is an ISA Certified Arborist and holds a Bachelor's degree in Environmental Science from Michigan State University.
 She fell in love with the great outdoors while exploring the rugged mountains, slot canyons, and rivers around Flagstaff, Arizona where she lived for 8 years.
-Mariah, her husband Greg, and their giant dog Frankie settled in Chattanooga in 2011, and can't imagine living anywhere else.
+Mariah, her husband Greg, her son Forrest, and her dog Louie can't imagine living anywhere else.
+When she is not busy with being the Chair of the Tree Commission or a Committee Member for the Southeast Conservation Corps, you may find her rock climbing or paddle boarding through the Gorge.